sqlsizer/ps-sqlsizer/README.md

 Finding of neighbours of graph nodes is done in bulks and depends on the color in order to optimize number of queries needed.

 Colors have following meaning:
- - Blue: find all rows that are required to remove that row
+ - Blue: find all rows that are required to remove that row (recursively)
  - Red: find all rows that are referenced by the row (recursively)
- - Green: find all dependent rows on the row
+ - Green: find all dependent rows on the row (recursively)
- - Yellow: find all related data to the row
+ - Yellow: find all related data to the row (recursively)

 # Prerequisites